preservim/vim-thematic/README.markdown

 Note that an explicit setting in a theme will take precedence over these defaults.

-Thematic stays out of your way, ignoring any settings that you aren't explicitly setting through your thematic configuration.
-For example, you can `set guifont=` in your .gvimrc independent of thematic.
+_thematic_ stays out of your way, ignoring any settings that you aren't explicitly setting through your _thematic_ configuration.
+For example, you can `set guifont=` in your .gvimrc independent of _thematic_.

 GUI-based Vim users have additional options available in theming.
 For example,